Stjaertfena/lab-2-undoing-changes/README.md

 Congratulations, you have now completed the first part of this assignment! 🎉

 ### Move branches/commits (committed in wrong branch) and reset original branch
-1. Switch to the `main` branch in THIS repo.
+1. Switch to the `main` branch and verify it's set up to track it's remote counterpart `origin/main`.
-1. Open the file [foo.html](./foo.html) and edit the first paragraph; commit your changes (but don't push it).
+1. Open the file [/src/index.html](./src/index.html) and edit the first paragraph; commit your changes (but don't push it).
-1. Now make two additional changes to the file, make sure to commit the changes in two separate commits (don't push them).
+1. Now make two additional changes to the file (for example adding a couple of more paragraphs).
+Make sure to commit the changes in two separate commits (but don't push the commits).

-You should now have a history where you're three commits ahead of origin, `git status` should tell you this.
+You should now have a history where you're three commits ahead of `origin/main`, `git status` should tell you this.

   ```
   $ git status